Frequently Asked Questions

 Are there leadership opportunities available at High Sierra?

 Yes.
 Each semester, five student leaders are selected to serve on the Student Leadership Team.
-This team meets once a week with the residence director and interns to help plan and organize activities and events for students.
-For more information about these positions, please contact a High Sierra student representative or the residence director.
+This team meets once a week with the student life coordinator and interns to help plan and organize activities and events for students.
+For more information about these positions, please contact a High Sierra student representative or the student life coordinator.

 What sort of recreational opportunities are available?